Thursday, June 14, 2007

 One month ago I had friends from Norway and Iceland visiting me.
 I knew that Silja, Connie and Inga was going to spend two weeks here, but I must say that I was really surprised when Guro also showed up.
 A nice surprise:)

-Day 1 and 2: We spent the first day at Mount Lavinia, also with Sudesh, and went to Colombo for a short visit.
+MOUNT LAVINIA, PINNEWALA, DAMBULLA:Day 1 and 2: We spent the first day at Mount Lavinia and went to Colombo for a short visit.
 Next day our travel started.
 First stop was Pinnawala, an elephant orphanage.
 We watched the elephants in the river, took pictures with them and followed them back to the big area where they are most of the time.
 Later it was time to feed the orphaned elephant babies.
 Then we drove further to Dambulla Caves.
 We had to climb many stairs to get to the caves with all the buddhas.
 Last time I visited the place we met many sellers and beggars before entering the caves.
 This time it was not that many, maybe bacause it is less tourists at the time.
 But it was still many monkeys there!

 CHAAYA VILLAGE HABARANA, ELEPHANT RIDE, SIGIRIYA, SPICE GARDEN, KANDY:

 Day 3: Up early and went for a ride with an elephant in the jungle.
 All the girls joined.
 We bought some bananas to feed the elephant.
 We had to pay extra for this elephantride and even more money to the man following us and the man taking pictures.
 Next stop was Sigiriya.
 Once a king lived on the top of this rock to hide from his brother and other enemies.
 We didn`t want a guide so we told that I had been there before and that I could be the guide.
 Even then one guy followed us and wanted to tell us about the place and get money.
 We climbed all the 2400 steps up to the top.
-There we could see some ruins from the past and a nice view in four directions.
-Then we past Dambulla and went for lunsh, the same place where I had lunch or dinner in 1998.
+There we could see some ruins from the past and a nice view.
+Then we went for lunsh, the same place where I had lunch or dinner in 1998.
 That was strange!
 The program was not finished for the day and we went on to the Spicegarden.
 We learned about spices, creams and medicines and got a nice massage.
 Then we bought some of the products - of course more expensive here than other places...
 Many drivers bring tourists here and the poor tourists don`t know the normal prices!!
 I knew it was expensive, but I felt that I had to buy something...
 We rested a bit on the hotel in Kandy and then we went out to the Temple of Buddhas Tooth.
 We saw a glimpse of the tooth, but you can`t really see much since it is inside several layers of gold decorations.
 Back at the hotel we had many monkeys on our veranda, and they stole Siljas lighter and bottle of water...
 Kandy was cool and I was acctually freezing in the evening.

 KANDY, NUWERA ELIYA, TEAPLATATION:

 Day 4: Rush shopping in Kandy before we had to catch a train to Nanu Oya.
 This is a nice train journey where you can see many tea plantations and nice nature.
 We used about four hours and then we were picked up by our driver and went to a tea plantation in Nuwera Eliyia.
 Of course we bought some tea and then we went to the hotel.
 The dinner was special, 14th of February, with show for all the tourists.
-To much for me.
-I want to see the touristplaces, but I don`t want to have these extra shows which is for tourists and don`t show how it really is.

 HORTON PLAINS NATIONAL PARK, ELLA: